stb-tester/stb-tester/docs/stbt.1.rst

     UE32F5370 but will probably work with all recent Samsung Smart TVs.

   test
-    Used by the selftests to change the input video stream.
+    Used by stb-tester's self-tests to change the input video stream.
 Only works with `--source-pipeline=videotestsrc`.
-A script like `press("18")` will change videotestsrc's pattern property (see `gst-inspect videotestsrc`).
+A script like `press("snow")` will change videotestsrc's pattern property (see `gst-inspect videotestsrc`).

   x11:[<display>][,<key_mapping_file>]
     Send keypresses to a given X display using the xtest extension.
 Can be used